ceph/ceph/src/doc/rgw/multisite-reshard.md

     - Use a cls_lock to prevent different shards from duplicating this work.
 * When incremental sync gets to the end of a log shard (i.e. listing the log returns truncated=false):
     - If the remote has a newer log generation, flag that shard as 'done' in the bucket sync status.
-    - Once all shards in the current generation reach that 'done' state, incremental bucket sync can advance to the next generation.
+    - Once all shards in the current generation reach that 'done' state, incremental bucket sync can transition to the next generation.
-    - Use cls_version on the bucket sync status object to detect racing writes from other shards.
+* On transition:
+    - Clear the set of 'done' shards and update the num_shards and generation in the bucket sync status.
+    - If num_shards was reduced, delete any extra per-shard sync status objects.

 ### Bucket Sync Disable/Enable